Live from Dhaka

-Live from Dhaka is a 2016 Bangladeshi film written and directed by Abdullah Mohammad Saad and produced by Shamsur Rahman Alvi under the banner of Khelna Chobi Production.
-It feature Mostafa Monwar and Tasnova Tamanna in the lead roles.
+Live from Dhaka is a 2016 Bangladeshi film written and directed by Abdullah Mohammad Saad and produced by Ehsanul Haque Babu under the banner of Khelna Chobi Production.
+It features Mostafa Monwar and Tasnova Tamanna in the lead roles.
 It is portrayed in black and white.

 Synopsis

 Within the pressure-cooker reality of living and surviving in Dhaka, physically handicapped Sazzad has just lost all his money in a recent stock market crash.
 Struggling to survive and hounded by loan sharks, he no longer knows how to deal with his girlfriend Rehana, and his drug-addicted brother, Michael.
 As the pressure mounts, Sazzad becomes increasingly desperate to find any means to escape from Dhaka and his troubles, sinking deeper into the darkness of his soul.